Billing and Limits

 Limitations of the Free plan

-For example, let's assume that at the moment Automation runs five steps: These can be five jobs with a single step, one job with five steps inside the
+For example, let's assume that at the moment Automation runs 10 steps: These can be 10 jobs with a single step, one job with 10 steps inside the

 parallel block, or some other combination.
-At the same time, a job with six parallel steps is triggered.
-Automation will not run this job, because in this case the number of concurrently running steps would exceed 10.
+At the same time, a job with 11 parallel steps is triggered.
+Automation will not run this job, because in this case the number of concurrently running steps would exceed 20.

 When does container start working

-As described in Check-Out Project Source Code, running a job implies running additional helper containers, mounting a volume to a container, and cloning the project repository to this volume.
+Running a job implies some additional activities: running helper containers, mounting a volume to a container, and cloning the project repository to this volume.
 Automation starts to withdraw CI credits from your balance at the moment when cloning of the repository is started.
 The work of additional helper containers is not taken into account.

 What happens when you spend all of your CI credits